LoopZ/V8Power/README.txt

     /P n        Use polling mode and preselect item number n as the current choice.
 Note, any change of selection will exit vchoice and return 100+ the current choice number.
+    CTRL-C		When specified and Control-C is pressed, will exit with errorlevel of 200.

     tba         (Still under development, more to be announced)